arduino/docs-content/content/arduino-cloud/10.education/09.arduino-cloud-for-education/content.md

 Arduino Cloud, both with *Free* or *School Plan*, allows any user to download historical data from Arduino Cloud Things and Variables.
 The data are downloaded in **.csv** format to be ready for further editing.

-***The Arduino Cloud Free Plan allows only 1 day of data retention by default.
-The Arduino Cloud for School Plan includes 6 months of data retention by default; this means that your data will be available and downloadable from your Arduino Cloud account for 6 months.***
+***The Arduino Cloud - Free Plan allows only 1 day of data retention by default.
+The Arduino Cloud - School Plan includes 6 months of data retention by default; this means that your data will be available and downloadable from your Arduino Cloud account for 6 months.***

 To start exporting your data locally, navigate into one of your dashboards on the [Arduino Cloud](https://app.arduino.cc/dashboards).
 While inside a dashboard, press the **Download** icon in the upper right corner.
 This will open a new window that will allow you to select which historical data you would like to download.